Skip to content

 6. Refreeze or cook frozen foods if they still contain ice crystals or read below 40 degrees on a food thermometer.
 Otherwise, throw out foods that are too warm or have an odd smell, texture or color.

 7. Throw out perishable food.
-Be especially attentive to food like meat, fish, cut fruit, vegetables, eggs, milk and leftovers if the power is out longer than four hours without an additional cold source.
+Be especially attentive to foods like meat, fish, cut fruit, vegetables, eggs, milk and leftovers if the power is out longer than four hours without an additional cold source.
 If you experienced flooding, throw away any food that came in contact with floodwater.

 8. Clean and sanitize kitchen items and surfaces that have been flooded such as dishes, utensils, a refrigerator drawer or kitchen countertops.
 Wash first with clean, soapy water, then sanitize with a bleach solution (mix 1 cup of unscented household chlorine bleach with 5 gallons of clean water).
 Throw out wooden cutting boards because they cannot be properly sanitized.